ADLS123/CS467_Capstone_Space_Invaders_Emulator/README.md

     In order to compile the program download all of the files in the repo and place them in the same directory.
     Navigate to the folder from a command line and type "make" without the paranthesis, the object files will be generated as described in the makefile.

+Attributions:
+    The application icon is taken from the Super Flat Remix v1.08 icon pack by Jeremiah found at https://github.com/jeremiah/Super-Flat-Remix.
+The icon is under the Creative Commons ShareAlike license.